Cancer Research UK logo.

 Symptoms of hairy cell leukaemia

 Hairy cell leukaemia is a rare type of chronic leukaemia.
-Symptoms can be mild at first, building up slowly.
-Symptoms might include:
+Symptoms can be mild at first and get worse slowly.
+Some people don't have any symptoms, but it gets picked up through a blood test.

 Frequent infections